 The Code of PLM Openness (CPO) is a worldwide unique approach and runs under the patronage of the German Federal Ministry for Economic Affairs and Energy (BMWi).
 CPO is a ProSTEP iViP initiative, for establishing a common understanding on openness of IT systems in the context of PLM between IT customers, IT vendors and IT service providers.
 Thereby, the CPO goes far beyond the requirement to provide IT standards and related interfaces.
 It defines measurable criteria (‘shall’, ‘should’, ‘may’) for the following categories: interoperability, infrastructure, extensibility, interfaces, standards, architecture as well as partnership.

 Through the CPO, ProSTEP iViP made openness a headline.
-Feedbacks for industry show that the CPO already contributes to gain business benefits in industry.
-It is a living document and will be enhanced in the future.
+It combines business with IT requirements.
+CPO is a living document and is in a continuous enhancement process.